shirleyahn/CAS_Code/README.md

 i.e. change it to the directory where all of the files are.

 10. **`parameters.py`**: Parameters of the CAS simulation.
-User needs to **extensively** edit this file for the user's CAS simulation and how to do that is detailed below in the "How to edit parameters.py" section.
+User needs to **extensively** edit this file for the user's CAS simulation and how to do that is detailed below in the **"How to edit parameters.py"** section.

-11. **`simulations.sh`** (only for MD_Code): Handles running walkers in parallel across the provided cores and post-processing or getting the new collective variables' values from the walkers that finished running.
+11. **`simulations.sh`** (only for MD_Code): Handles running walkers in parallel across the provided cores and post-processing / getting the new collective variables' values from the walkers that finished running.
 User needs to **extensively** edit this file for the user's CAS simulation, depending on the MD simulation program and what collective variables are of interest.